 Looking to enter the market?

-All evidence points to an almost-imminent, positive shift in the development of the Mexico’s legal framework for possessing and using cannabis.
+All evidence points to an almost-imminent, positive shift in the development of Mexico’s legal framework for possessing and using cannabis.
 Mexico’s capacity for large scale production means that there is a wealth of opportunity for local and international businesses in this industry, once formalized.

 With extensive experience in supporting businesses moving into Colombia’s cannabis sector, Biz Latin Hub has the expertise to guide companies through market-entry and legislative compliance processes for cannabis production.
 Our Mexico team of accounting and legal professionals offer a tailored business solution to ensure your journey into new markets is smooth and successful.

 Get in touch with us at [email protected] for more information and personalized assistance.